AnhKun/appdev_extra_project/README.md

 ## 3. Operation Instruction

 - Run `make` command in your terminal to compile the project.
-- Run `./chart.out` command to get two barchart.
+- Run `./chart.out` command to get two barcharts.
 - Run `make clean` command to remove file object in your folder

 ## 4. List of files